ucscXena/gitbookdocs/overview-of-features/gene-sets-about.md

 ![Options](../geneset/images/Options1_200.png)

+#####Edit Colors
-1. Colors and scale that represent genes and gene set scores may be altered from the dialogs in the option.
+"Edit Colors" allows configuration of the color and scale that are used to represent genes and gene set scores.

+#####Reciprocal Gene Sets
-1. If "Reciprocal Gene Set" is selected, then gene sets that contain any of the hovered gene set are also highlighted.
+If "Reciprocal Gene Set" is selected, then gene sets that contain any genes in that hovered gene set are also highlighted.
+This could be useful when assessing other possible gene sets might be worth exploring.

+#####Cohort 1/2 Data
-1. Data may be downloaded as JSON from the current view.
+Data may be downloaded as JSON by selected "Cohort 1 Data" or "Cohort 2 Data".

+##### Edit Pathways
-1. Gene sets or pathways may be edited with any available gene data by selecting "Edit Pathways".
+Gene sets or pathways may be edited with any available gene data by selecting "Edit Pathways".

 In this example we added the gene set "Curated Gene Set" and added 3 genes to it.